knix-microfunctions/knix/deploy/ansible/README.md

     # you must ensure the target machine has ssh server installed already (see below)
     ssh-copy-id -i ~/.ssh/id_rsa your-username@your-target-hostname
     ```
+Note that for a local installation, your public key should be put into `~/.ssh/authorized_keys`.

 ## Prerequisites: on target machines